nickc1/nickc1.github.io/skCCM.md

 **Package**

-[skCCM][skccm] attempts to mimic the ease and style of scikit-learn's api.
+[skccm][skccm] attempts to mimic the ease and style of scikit-learn's api.
 The package does stray a little from the `.fit` and `.predict` methods, but the aim is still on simplicity and ease of use.

 **Installation**

-`pip install skCCM`
+`pip install skccm`

 ***
 <br>